Sample the spectacular sights of western Canada on this luxury road trip

 Day by day itinerary

 After making the most of your included airport lounge access, depart the UK on a day flight to Vancouver where an included transfer will bring you to your chosen city-centre hotel.
 Then, enjoy two free days to explore at your own pace.
 Soaring high above the Douglas Firs with breathtaking views across the city and surrounding peaks, the Grouse Mountain sky ride is a real highlight, putting the beauty of your location into true perspective; combine this with the Capilano Suspension Bridge for a leisurely day exploring.
 Other must-see highlights include historical Gastown, the colourful markets of Granville Island, lively Chinatown and the oceanside greenery of sprawling Stanley Park.

-Stay: Rosdale on Robson (Standard), Pinnacle Vancouver Harbourfront (Superior) or Fairmont Waterfront (Deluxe)
+Stay: Rosedale on Robson (Standard), Sheraton Vancouver Wall Centre (Superior), Fairmont Waterfront (Deluxe)

 Leave Vancouver behind as you collect your rental car and head south to the Tsawwassen Ferry Terminal.
 The 90-minute crossing to Vancouver Island gives time to enjoy the scenery as you cruise among the picturesque Gulf Islands.
 Victoria itself is truly charming, home to a treasure chest of turn-of-the century architecture, all leading down to a bustling waterfront.
 With two days here, you've got plenty of time to explore, so be sure to include a visit to Butchart Gardens, famed for its world-leading floral displays.

-Stay: Chateau Victoria (Standard), Inn at Laurel Point (Superior) or The Fairmont Empress (Superior)
+Stay: Doubletree by Hilton Victoria (Standard), Inn at Laurel Point (Superior), The Fairmont Empress (Superior)

 Tofino (Pacific Rim National Park)

 Return to the east coast today, pausing for photos at Cathedral Grove and to see the Mars-Water Bombers at Sproat Lake.
 These four-engine seaplanes are the world’s two largest water bombers, designed specifically to extinguish forest fires.

-Stay: Quality Resort Bayside (Standard) or Tigh-Na-Mara Seaside Resort & Spa (Superior)
+Stay: Quality Resort Bayside (Standard), Tigh-Na-Mara Seaside Resort & Spa (Superior)

 Wells Gray Provincial Park